-- A tyrant restricts the rights of a people to speak their minds, peaceably protest, and spread facts and opinions that may cast them in an unfavorable light.
+- A tyrant restricts the rights or abilities of a people to speak their minds, peaceably protest, and spread facts and opinions that may cast them in an unfavorable light.

 - A tyrant seeks to increase their own power and authority at the expense of the people they lead.

 - A tyrant tries to make it more difficult for others to run against them instead of winning based on their own merits.